buzzqw/TUS/OBSS/markdown-separati/en/37-description-of-magic-items.md

 ### Brazier of Cursed Sleep

 this **brazier** has the appearance of, and functions as, a brazier of commanding fire elementals.
 However, when activated, the smoke thickens within a 3 m radius around the brazier, inducing a cursed sleep on anyone in the area, unless they succeed on a Will Saving Throw DC 21.
 A fire elemental appears normally, but it is hostile and attacks all creatures present.
-Creatures subject to the cursed sleep sleep indefinitely until they are killed, unless Remove Curse is used.
+Creatures subject to the cursed sleep slumber indefinitely until they are killed, unless Remove Curse is used.

 ### Brilliant